 Q. How to tell the difference between a refutation and a counterargument?

-Thank you for your question about the differences between a refutation and a counterargument.
 The short answer is that you need both of them in an argumentative essay and the counterargument comes before the refutation.
 For other sources for your essays, visit the ENG 1020 research guide.

 A counterargument is: